Gangsters Rap

 GANGSTA RAP

 We also recognize that many recovering gangsters may choose to channel their experiences into music, becoming rap artists themselves.
-We encourage this artistic expression, provided it aligns with a message of growth rather than destruction.
+We encourage this artistic expression, provided it aligns with a message of growth rather than destruction—not one that keeps us tied to the same cycles we are trying to escape.

 G.A.
 Global Services Inc.